Joseph in Islam: The dream

-According to Ibn Kathir, Jacob knows that Joseph will become important in this world and the next.
-He recognizes that the stars represent his brothers; the sun and moon represent himself and Joseph's mother, Rachel (راشيل).
-Jacob tells Joseph to keep the dream secret to protect him from the jealousy of his brothers, who are unhappy with Jacob's love for Joseph.
-He foresees that Joseph will be the one through whom the prophecy of his grandfather, Ibrahim, would be fulfilled: his offspring would keep the light of Abraham's house alive and spread God's message to mankind.
-Abu Ya'ala interpreted Jacob's reaction as an understanding that the planets, sun, and moon bowing to Joseph represented "something dispersed which God united."
-Jacob tells Joseph, "My son, relate not thy vision to thy brothers, lest they concoct a plot against thee: for Satan is a clear enemy to humanity.
-Thus your Lord has selected you and given you the knowledge to interpret dreams, and has perfected His blessing upon you and upon the family of Jacob just as He perfected it on your forefathers before: Ibrahim and Is-haq (Isaac).
+According to Ibn Kathir, Yaqub knows that Yusuf will become important in this world and the next.
+He recognizes that the stars represent his brothers; the sun and moon represent himself and Yusuf's mother, Rahyl(Rachel) (راشيل).
+Yaqub tells Yusuf to keep the dream secret to protect him from the jealousy of his brothers, who are unhappy with Yaqub's love for Yusuf.
+He foresees that Yusuf will be the one through whom the prophecy of his grandfather, Ibrahim, would be fulfilled: his offspring would keep the light of Abraham's house alive and spread God's message to mankind.
+Abu Ya'ala interpreted Yaqub's reaction as an understanding that the planets, sun, and moon bowing to Yusuf represented "something dispersed which God united."
+Yaqub tells Yusuf, "My son, relate not thy vision to thy brothers, lest they concoct a plot against thee: for Satan is a clear enemy to humanity.
+Thus your Lord has selected you and given you the knowledge to interpret dreams, and has perfected His blessing upon you and upon the family of Yaqub just as He perfected it on your forefathers before: Ibrahim and Is-haq (Isaac).
 Your Lord is Knowing, Wise" (Qur'an, Surah 12 (Yusuf) Ayat 5–6).

-Joseph does not tell his brothers about his dream (unlike the Hebrew Bible version), but they remain very jealous.
-Al-Ṭabari writes that they said to each other, "Verily Joseph and his brother (Benjamin) are dearer to our father than we are, though we may be a troop ('usbah).
+Yusuf does not tell his brothers about his dream (unlike the Hebrew Bible version), but they remain very jealous.
+Al-Ṭabari writes that they said to each other, "Verily Yusuf and his brother (Binyamin) are dearer to our father than we are, though we may be a troop ('usbah).
 By 'usbah (عُصۡبَةٌ) they meant a strong group, for they were ten in number.
 They said, "Our father is plainly in a state of aberration."
-Joseph has a gentle temperament and is respectful, kind, and considerate, like his brother Benjamin (بنيامين); both are Rachel's sons.
+Yusuf has a gentle temperament and is respectful, kind, and considerate, like his brother Binyamin (بنيامين); both are Rahyl(Rachel)'s sons.
 From amongst the ahadith (أحاديث), one states:

 Narrated Abu Huraira: Some people asked the Prophet: "Who is the most honorable amongst the people?"
-He replied, "The most honorable among them is the one who is the most God-fearing."
-They said, "O Prophet of God!
+He replied, "The most honorable among them is the one who is the most Allah-fearing."
+They said, "O Allah's prophet!
 We do not ask about this."
-He said, "Then the most honorable person is Joseph, NabiyyUllah (نبي الله), the son of a NabiyyIllah, the son of a NabiyyIllah the son of KhalilIllah (خليل الله)."
+He said, "Then the most honorable person is Joseph, Allah's prophet, the son of a Allah's prophet, the son of a Allah's prophet, the son of Allah's Khalil (خليل الله)."